z0on/2bRAD_denovo/2bRAD_README.txt

 # if coverage is highly unequal among samples, use myresult.covMat and myresult.ibsMat from angsd run for PCoA and PCA.
 In fact, using these results would be conservative in any case.

-# ADMIXTURE for K from 2 to 5
+# NgsAdmix for K from 2 to 5
 for K in `seq 2 5` ;
 do
 NGSadmix -likes myresult.beagle.gz -K $K -P 10 -o mydata_k${K};
 done

+# alternatively, to use real ADMIXTURE on called SNPs:
+gunzip myresult.vcf.gz
+plink --vcf myresult.vcf --make-bed --out myresult for K in `seq 1 5`; \
+do admixture --cv myresult.bed $K | tee myresult_${K}.out; done

+# which K is least CV error?
+grep -h CV myresult_*.out

+# scp the *.Q and inds2pops files to laptop, plot it in R:
+# use admixturePlotting2a.R to plot (will require minor editing - population names)

 # scp *Mat, *covar, *qopt and bams files to laptop, use angsd_ibs_pca.R to plot PCA and admixturePlotting_v4.R to plot ADMIXTURE